Access to Information (GIPA)

 The request process will take a minimum of 20 working days (4 weeks), from the date your request is received by Council.
 Should there be a high level of demand for our services and/or the information being sought is not easily accessible, a request can take up to 6 weeks to be processed.

 Requests are placed in a queue and processed in order of receipt.
-Due to the volume of requests received by Council we do not accept requests for priority processing.
+Due to the volume of requests received by Council we do not consider requests for priority processing.

-The accessibility of records and the level of demand on our services can affect the time it takes for us to provide a response.
-As such, this process cannot be expedited, even if you contact Council.
+The accessibility of records and the level of demand on our services impacts the time it takes for us to provide a response.
+As such, this process cannot be sped up, even if you contact Council.

-Read the information below or download the fact sheet here Formal GIPA Application - Fact Sheet(PDF, 120KB)
+Read the information below or download the fact sheet here Formal GIPA Application - Fact Sheet(PDF, 105KB)

 How do I make a Formal GIPA Application?

-- It must be in writing and lodged with the correct agency.
+• It must be in writing and lodged with Council by post, email or online e-form.

 Asking for information

-- the type of information you are requesting (for example, a report or emails), and
+• about the type of information, you are requesting (for example, a report or emails), and

-- whether the information is your own personal information.
+• whether the information you are requesting access to, is your own personal information.

 How long will it take to process a Formal GIPA Application?